 Further, the war's now encircling the continent's largest nuclear power plant in Zaporizhzhia.
-Russian forces have set up artillery units within the complex to shell targets across the region while interfering with worker access to the plant that's over the past several decompromising operational safety of the site's multiple reactors.
+Russian forces have set up artillery units within the complex to shell targets across the region while interfering with worker access to the plant that's over the past several de-0

-Speculation about why Moscow is doing this ranges from its plans to shut off power to 20% of Ukrainians to intentionally causing a radiation event-a very big dirty bomb.
-This is adding a whole new element of uncertainty to a continent already beset with a myriad of worry.
+Moscow is doing this ranges from its plans to While many European shut off power to 20% of allocators are increasing Ukrainians to intentiontheir weighting to the US, ally causing a radiation it's not without significant event-a very big dirty risk.
+While he agrees bomb.
+This is adding a America is less exposed whole new element of to energy supply shocks, uncertainty to a continent Generali's Hempell analready beset with a myriticipates the slowdown ad of worry.

-Christensen's biggest concern is the war reflects "the reversal in the trends of global checks and balances that has largely kept the peace cades.
-This can unleash all sorts of uncertainty, including the ratcheting up of tensions between China and Taiwan."
+Christensen's biggest concern is the war reflects "the reversal in the trends of global checks and balances that has largely kept the peace in US manufacturing spilling over to the rest of the American economy.